 The study of the temporal variability of rainfall and the measurement of its trend requires the acquisition of a long series of reliable rainfall data.
 The reference period is from 1970 to 2020.
-To define the statistical characteristics of the chronicle studied (1970 - 2020) of the stations of Berkine, Belfarah and Guercif, we have a series of statistical tests have been applied to identify the different variations of rainfall, and also to extract information on the climatic characteristics that the study area has experienced.
+To define the statistical characteristics of the chronicle studied (1970 - 2020) of the stations of Berkine, Belfarah and Guercif, a series of statistical tests have been applied to identify the different variations of rainfall and to extract information on the climatic characteristics that the study area has experienced.
 Our choice of stations was based on two criteria: complete observation series and a relatively homogeneous spatial distribution of stations.
 To carry out this study on the rainfall recorded at the three stations at the annual, seasonal and monthly scales, we applied the following approach:

-- > Initially, we made a purely statistical study of rainfall to determine the characteristics of the variation in rainfall amounts and to analyze the frequencies of annual rainfall. - Next, we calculated the Standardized Precipitation Index, which is called in English 'Standardized Precipitation Index' (SPI) created by Mckee et al (1993) to determine wet and dry periods.
-This standardized rainfall index (SPI) reflects either the rainfall surplus or deficit for the year under consideration in comparison with the average rainfall of the study period (ABDOU et al, 2008).
+\succ Firstly, we made a purely statistical study of rainfall to determine the characteristics of the variation in rainfall amounts and to analyze the frequencies of annual rainfall.

+Secondly, we calculated the Standardized Precipitation Index, which is called in English 'Standardized Precipitation Index' (SPI) created by McKee to determine wet and dry periods.
+However, this standardized rainfall index (SPI) reflects either the rainfall surplus or deficit for the year under consideration in comparison with the average rainfall of the study period (Abdou et al., 2008).
 It is expressed by the following formula: